FOR IMMEDIATE RELEASE

 In May 2011, BC’s Recycling Regulation was updated to include packaging and printed paper.
 The regulation shifts the responsibility for managing the residential recycling of packaging and printed paper from regional and municipal governments and their taxpayers to business.

-Multi-Material B C (MMBC) is a non-profit industry-led and financed organization that assumed responsibility for managing residential packaging and printed paper recycling on behalf of industry in May 2014.
+Multi-Material B C (MMBC) is a non-profit stewardship organization.
+MMBC helps member businesses and organizations that sell or supply packaging and printed paper to BC residents in meeting their recycling obligations under provincial law.
+Through member fees, MMBC finances recycling of household packaging and printed paper collected by local governments, First Nations, private companies, and non-profits.
+MMBC assumed responsibility for managing residential packaging and printed paper recycling on behalf of industry in May 2014.

 More information, including lists of MMBC collectors and members, is available at www.multimaterialbc.ca

 Media Contact: Anna Lilly, Fleishman-Hillard, 604-505-9048, email@example.com